The Edelweiss Band

 Jon was raised in New Jersey and graduated from The Peabody Conservatory in 1981.
 He has played extra trumpet with the Baltimore Symphony, performed with the Gene Donati and Zim Zemarel big bands, and has been a member of the Peabody Ragtime Ensemble, Mount Vernon Brass players and the Brooks Tegler Big Band.

-Currently, Jon teaches general music at the School of the Cathedral of Mary Our Queen in Baltimore.
+Currently, Jon retired from teaching general music at the School of the Cathedral of Mary Our Queen in Baltimore; however, he now teaches band there part-time.

 Brett Lemley has been playing trumpet regularly with The Edelweiss Band since 2018, and been playing professionally for 35 years, in every style of music.